jefcooper/fem-dictionary-web-app/README.md

 ### To Do

-- busy spinner or indication
+- font dropdown keyboard navigation
+- search typography
 - part of speech horizontal rule
 - synonyms horizontal list and accent color
-- font dropdown keyboard navigation
-- search typography
+- padding at bottom of page
 - vertical spacing
 - adjust tablet desktop spacing as necessary
 - animated transitions
+- when #keyword is in url, use it for search term. i.e. permalinks.
+- make synonym/antonym words clickable links
+- ~~pseudo navigation via # in route. update with current keyword to allow bookmarking~~
+- ~~busy spinner or indication~~
 - ~~style error section~~
 - ~~styling of select dropdown for font style change~~
 - ~~render error text~~